sanskrit/learnsanskrit.org/content/guide/verbs-1/the-present-tense.md

     {li All of the singular forms end in {s -i}.}
     {li The sound {s tha} is used only in the second person.}
 }

+{h Review}

+The present tense is simple and straightforward.
+In the next lesson, we will learn about the command mood, which uses similar endings to the present tense.